gettalong/hexapdf/man/man1/hexapdf.1.md

 : Print the raw stream, i.e. the stream as it appears in the file.
 This is useful, for example, to extract streams into files.

+`rev[ision] [NUMBER]`

+: If no argument is given, prints information about all revisions of the document.
+The information includes the number of objects in the revision, whether it was signed and the byte range.
+A PDF document contains at least one revision but may contain more if it was updated incrementally.

+  If *NUMBER* is specified, the specified revision is output.
+This is useful, for example, to extract a signed revision to view it in the state as it has been signed.

 `x[ref] OID[,GEN]`

 : Print the cross-reference entry for the given indirect object.